ncheaz/all-day-test/README.md

     * GET /characters/id
     * GET /characters?offset=10&limit=10
     * GET /characters?name="Jon Snow"
-* Make a pull request into your respective branches(ryan, nathan), and resolve code review comments.
-Exercise completes when your code is merged.
+* Make a pull request into your respective branches(ryan, nathan), and resolve code review comments
+* Exercise completes when your code is merged

+## success criteria
+* Demonstrate the ability to write code to spec, following agreed upon patterns, and satisfying the acceptance criteria
+* Keep the coding conventions consistent
+* Need to complete each stage of acceptance, and test the code, before moving on to the next one
+* Complete the exercise in a timely manner